tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/switzerland.rst

       VAT Form: grid 342 tax

-You'll find below, as examples, the correct configuration for all taxes included in Odoo by default
+You'll find below, as examples, the correct configuration for all taxes included in CoquiAPPs by default

 +-------------------------------------------------+------------+------------------------+--------------------------------------+-----------------+---------------------------------------------------------------------------+
 | **Tax Name**                                    | **Rate**   | **Label on Invoice**   | **Tax Group (effective from V10)**   | **Tax Scope**   | **Tag**                                                                   |